 The installation parameters for contactless reader mode applications are specified in TS 102 226 [7].

 When the state of a reader mode Applet changes to lifecycle ACTIVATED (according to "GlobalPlatform Amendment C" [8]) the Contactless Framework shall ensure that the HCI gates and pipes are setup for the RF technologies that are supported by the reader mode Applet.

+The procedures for receiving and sending messages over the contactless interface and the procedures for notifications about the reader status are described in the following clauses.

+4.3.1 Receiving and sending messages over the contactless interface

 To be able to receive and send messages over the contactless interface in reader mode the Applet shall activate the ReaderListener.EVENT_TARGET_DISCOVERED.
 An Applet shall only be able to activate this event or to use the restartReadermodeProcedure method if it is in lifecycle state ACTIVATED.
 To release the CLF control at the end of a transaction an Applet shall deactivate the ReaderListener.EVENT_TARGET_DISCOVERED.